Baldywaldy09/Prism3D-Cache-Fix/readme.md

 Bringing it back to how save editing and local modding use to be

+---
+The plugin will also fix problems with the `game` command not reloading scs script files

 # How to use
 1.)
 Open Steam<br>
 2.)
 Right click ETS2/ATS and go to `Manage > Browse Local Files`<br>